mmmurphy/google-map-and-knockout/README.md

 ### Google Maps API
 * Marker locations are defined as an array
-* Markers drop on the map upon initialization
+* Markers use drop animation upon initialization
 * Bouncy Markers - Google API marker labels DO NOT BOUNCE with the markers within the Google Maps API.
 To overcome this, I used the Google chart API to set the marker icon property as follows.
 The label property remains null.
    icon: 'http://chart.apis.google.com/chart?chst=d_map_pin_letter&chld=' + (loop + 1) + '|FF9900'
 * Attempting to set BOUNCE annimation on an already bouncing marker has a toggle effect and turns off the marker animation.
 To bypass this effect, I used the Google API function marker.getAnimation() === 1 in advance to either leave the marker bouncing or turn on the state if the marker is not animated